 Mission Statement: We are spouses of MBA students in the Marriott School of Management.
 Celebrating our diverse backgrounds, we support each other in a spirit of friendship and unity.
-We strive to develop spiritually, socially, and intellectually as we embrace each other, enrich lives, and elevate our potential.
+We strive to develop spiritually, socially, and intellectually as we pursue our potential.

 - Remember names and faces